Play Lead Guitar

 Applicable Zen for the Intermediate Guitarist

-a free 22 page pdf - find it in our wave file store
+a free 22 page pdf - get it here

 In the frantic pace of modern life, technology provides unprecedented ways to become genuinely creative if we don’t become distracted by it.